The Yale Law Journal

 HOW TO SUBMIT

-The Yale Law Journal is accepting Articles, Essays, Book Reviews, and Forum pieces for Volume 134 beginning on February 1, 2024.
+The Yale Law Journal is no longer accepting submissions for Volume 134, with the exception of student submissions for Notes, Comments, and pieces for the Student Essay Competition.
 To submit a piece, please visit our online submission system.
 If this is your first time using our submission system, please make a new account by clicking “Not a member?” on the login page.

 _______________________________________________________________________________